Autocar India

 Standard Range and Long Range battery options will be available

 The Ioniq 3 will be sold in Europe with 42.2kWh and 61kWh battery packs, representing Standard Range and Long Range variants.
-The smaller battery has a WLTP-claimed range of up to 344km, while the larger battery pack’s maximum range is up to 496km.
+The smaller battery has a WLTP-claimed range of up to 344km, while the larger unit’s maximum range is 496km.

 Hyundai Ioniq N Line badge

-Hyundai will offer an 11kW AC charger as standard with the Ioniq 3, with a 22kW charger available as an option.
-The DC fast-charger will be capable of taking the EV’s battery from 10-80 percent in a claimed 29 minutes or so.
-Additionally, the Hyundai Ioniq 3 will also come with Vehicle-to-Load (V2L) functionality.
+Hyundai will offer an 11kW AC charger as standard and a 22kW charger as an option with the Ioniq 3.
+With a DC fast charger, a 10-80 percent top-up is possible in a claimed 29 minutes or so.
+Additionally, the Hyundai Ioniq 3 will come with vehicle-to-load (V2L) functionality.

 The Ioniq 3’s single front-mounted electric motor is available in two states of tune, producing 135hp in the Base variant and 147hp in the N Line variant.
-Meanwhile, the torque figure remains the same, at 250Nm.
-The Hyundai Ioniq 3 has a claimed top speed of 170kph, while the Standard variant claiming the quickest 0-100kph time of 9 seconds.
+Meanwhile, the torque figure remains the same at 250Nm.
+The Hyundai Ioniq 3 has a claimed top speed of 170kph, and the carmaker quotes a 0-100kph time of 9 seconds for the Standard variant.

 Hyundai Ioniq 3 design